labgem/PPanGGOLiN/README.rst

 If you want to use personalized parameters for each subcommand most options should be self descriptive.
 If you want to know more about what each output file is, or briefly how each subcommand works you can check the `github wiki <https://github.com/labgem/PPanGGOLiN/wiki>`_

-Moreover, to run the complete panRGP workflow including the pangenome partioning:
+Furthermore, you can also predict genomic islands and cluster them into spots of insertion using the panRGP pipeline.
+The usage is identical to the previous 'workflow' command:

 .. code:: bash

 	ppanggolin panrgp --fasta ORGANISMS_FASTA_LIST

+It will run more analyses after the pangenome has been partitionned.
 Further details are available `here <https://github.com/labgem/PPanGGOLiN/wiki/Regions-of-Genome-Plasticity>`_ and in the panRPG publication (see below)

 Issues, Questions, Remarks
 ==========================